 - Alpha-1 Coded Testing – Free, confidential testing through the Alpha-1 Foundation, only available to those in the United States.

 - The Grifols AlphaID™ at Home – Tests for the 14 most prevalent mutations associated with alpha-1, including the S, Z, F, and I alleles, as well as rare and null alleles (Mprocida, Mmalton, Siiyama, Q0granitefalls, Q0west, Q0bellingham, Plowell, Q0mattawa, Q0clayton and Mheerlen).
-The test is available and free for Americans.
+The test is available and free for Americans only.